MicrosoftDocs/Hololens/hololens/hololens2-setup.md

 There are two key setup scenarios to consider:

 - **Add the first user on the device.**  Your device is brand-new and no users are logged into the device.
-The device will need to go through first-time setup, also known as the Out-of-Box-Experience (OOBE).
+The device needs to go through first-time setup, also known as the Out-of-Box-Experience (OOBE).
 Through this setup process, the first user is added to the device.

 > [!div class="nextstepaction"]
 > [How to add the first user on your HoloLens 2](hololens2-start.md)

-- **Add more users on the device.**  The device has gone through OOBE, but now additional users need to be added to the device.
-Through this setup process, additional users are added to the device.
+- **Add more users on the device.**  The device has gone through OOBE, but now more users need to be added to the device.
+Through this setup process, more users are added to the device.

 > [!div class="nextstepaction"]
 > [How to add more users on your HoloLens 2](/hololens/hololens2-new-user-optimize?branch=main&tabs=firstBlank%2CsecondBlank)